 Hormone replacement therapy (HRT) can reduce some symptoms of menopause.
 HRT may be done with a medicine that has estrogen, or medicines that have estrogen and progesterone.

-HRT may also help prevent osteoporosis in some women.
+HRT may also help prevent osteoporosis in some people.
 But it may increase the risk for other health conditions, including heart disease, breast cancer, blood clots in the legs or lungs, and stroke.
-Not all women need HRT.
+Not all people need HRT.
 Talk with your healthcare provider about whether HRT is right for you.

 If you’re considering HRT: